 IOC sanctions one athlete for failing anti-doping tests at London 2012

 The protection of clean athletes and the fight against doping are top priorities for the International Olympic Committee (IOC), as outlined in Olympic Agenda 2020, the IOC’s strategic roadmap for the future of the Olympic Movement.
 The IOC is currently conducting additional analyses on the samples collected from the Olympic Games London 2012.
-This programme, which uses the latest scientific analysis methods, aims to test samples for all substances prohibited in 2012.
+This programme, which uses the latest scientific analysis methods, aims to test samples for all the substances prohibited in 2012.

 As part of this process, the IOC today announced that one athlete has been disqualified from the Olympic Games London 2012.
 The details follow.